-Results at item-level for the passage 'Two giant dinosaurs' show similar patterns to those observed for the passage 'Caterpillar to butterfly'.
-Learners who were tested in Afrikaans and English consistently achieved the highest overall percentage correct responses for these items, with learners who were tested in English outperforming learners who were tested in Afrikaans on all the items.
-Learners who were tested in English performed the best on item 11, with 27.1% (SE=1.7) correct responses for a focus on and retrieve explicitly stated information item.
-With the exception of learners tested in isiXhosa and isiZulu, all other learners tested in African languages achieved below 10% on all of these items.
-Learners who were tested in isiZulu managed to obtain close to 20% correct responses on most items that accompanied this passage, but learners who were tested in IsiNdebele failed to achieve more than 1% correct responses on any of the items in this passage and represent the lowest performance for a specific language across the tested languages.
+Results at item-level for the passage 'Two giant dinosaurs' show similar patterns to those observed for the passage 'Caterpillar to butterfly', although on average, this passage was more difficult for learners to complete.
+Learners who were tested in Afrikaans and English consistently achieved the highest overall percentage correct responses for these items, although learners who were tested in Afrikaans only obtained an average of 49.31% overall for this passage.
+Learners who were tested in English performed the best on item 1, with 74% (SE=0.04) correct responses for a focus on and retrieve explicitly stated information item.
+Learners who were tested in isiZulu managed to obtain on average close to 35% correct responses on most items that accompanied this passage, but learners from the other African languages failed to reach a 30% average with learners who were tested in Sepedi only managing an average of 21.06%, followed by Xitsonga (23.25% average), Tshivenda (23.5% average), Setswana (25.44% average), Sesotho (25.56% average) and isiNdebele (26.62% average).